-Babergh and Mid Suffolk District Councils are committed to adopting good practice in its management of risk to ensure retained risk is of an acceptable and tolerable level in order to maximise opportunities and demonstrate it has made full consideration of the implications of risk to the delivery and achievement of outcomes.
+Babergh and Mid Suffolk District Councils are committed to adopting good practice in their management of risk to ensure retained risk is of an acceptable and tolerable level in order to maximise opportunities and demonstrate it has made full consideration of the implications of risk to the delivery and achievement of outcomes.

-The Councils are clear that the responsibility for managing risk belongs to everyone and that there needs to be an appropriate level of understanding of the nature of risk by all stakeholders.
-As a corporate body, the Councils are obligated to protect its material assets and to minimise its losses and liabilities.
-It recognises the need to equip its workforce with the skills and expertise to manage risk on its behalf and provides the necessary resources to ensure this can be delivered.
+The Councils are clear that the responsibility for managing risk belongs to everyone and that there needs to be an appropriate level of understanding of the nature of risk by all stakeholders and in particular the risk owners.

 The Councils consider and counter risk across a broad range of areas supported by an approved Risk Management Strategy.
-As part of good governance, the Councils manage and maintain a register of its Significant risks which are linked to the Councils' priorities and reviewed and monitored on a quarterly basis by the Senior Leadership Team, and regularly reported to both Cabinets and the Joint Audit and Standards Committee.
+As part of good governance, the Councils manage and maintain a register of its Significant risks which are linked to the Councils' priorities and reviewed and monitored regularly by the Senior Leadership Team and reported annually to the Joint Audit and Standards Committee.
 Operational and Project risk registers are in place and managed by the appropriate Corporate Manager.
-Their Assistant Director and the Lead Risk Officer have oversight of these.
+The relevant Assistant Director has oversight of these.

-The risk registers are a critical tool for the service in capturing and reporting on risk activity and the organisations risk profile.
+The risk registers are a critical tool for the service in capturing and reporting on risk activity and the organisations' risk profile.
 The risk registers are a working spreadsheet where new risks are captured, others are managed to extinction and some require close and regular monitoring.

-The data within the registers are used to inform the business of the threats it faces in delivering outcomes and services to the Councils.
+The data within the registers is used to inform the business of the threats it faces in delivering outcomes and services to the Councils.
 It is part of the Councils' internal governance and performance frameworks and is used to ensure the organisation operates effectively.